tent/tent.io/content/thinking_with_tent.md

-Tent applications work differently than centralized web apps or isolated desktop and mobile applications.
+Tent applications are built differently than centralized web apps or isolated desktop and mobile applications.

 This page describes how a number os simple Tent applicationns are architected.

-## Remember
+## Principles

  - Users' Tent servers should be the primary data store
  - Use common post types to make data accessible across applications

-## Applications
+## Examples

 ### Microblogging